Skip to main content

 antidepressant.
 It is important to let your doctor know if a medication does not work or if you experiences side effects.

-patients continue to take medication for six or more months after symptoms have
+Psychiatrists usually recommend that patients continue to take medication for six or more months after symptoms have improved.
+Longer-term maintenance treatment may be suggested to decrease the chances of it happening again in the future.

 Second in line comes, Psychotherapy, or “talk therapy,” is sometimes used alone for treatment of mild depression; for moderate to severe depression.
 Psychotherapy is often used in along with antidepressant medications.
 Psychotherapy may involve only the individual, but it can include others.
 For example, family or couples therapy can help address issues within these close relationships.
 Group therapy involves people with similar illnesses.